These are some of the Healthy Beginnings+Healthy Communities Collaboratives top accomplishments since 2015.

-- Successfully advocated for and passed a levy to support safe and affordable housing in the City of Vancouver, as well as a Breakfast After the Bell bill to provide breakfast to students in classrooms throughout Washington.
+Successfully advocated for and passed a levy to support safe and affordable housing in the City of Vancouver, as well as a Breakfast After the Bell bill to provide breakfast to students in classrooms throughout Washington.

-- Developed a stand-alone policy committee aimed at supporting organizational, local, state and federal policy.
+Developed a stand-alone policy committee aimed at supporting organizational, local, state and federal policy.
 The committee meets with local and state legislators, organizes public testimony, provides letters of support, and activates the community through advocacy alerts.
-These efforts led to a few significant wins during Washington's 2017 legislative session.

 Immigrant and Refugee Engage Project